 1. Loss of Capital

-Investing in start up companies should be done as part of a diversified investment portfolio.
+Investing in unlisted companies (start-ups, early stage and established) should be done as part of a diversified investment portfolio.
 Not every type of investment will be appropriate for every investor.
-To spread and therefore alleviate risk you should invest small amounts in multiple businesses.
-To mitigate the risk of investing in start up companies, that carry high risks as well as the possibility of high rewards, you should invest the majority of your investment funds in safer, more liquid assets like bank deposits, bonds, gilts, shares and funds.
+To spread and therefore alleviate risk you should invest smaller amounts in multiple businesses.
+Investing in unlisted companies, particularly start-ups and early stage, is a high risk/high reward investment strategy and you should invest the majority of your investment funds in safer, more liquid assets.